 The Himegoe voice albums reveal Shirley has numerous problems with her gun.
 Like some problem's CAN'T be fixed.

 And then in the movie Barkhorn and Hartman get one each in THE EXACT SAME SCENE.
 Although they're in an arguably more serious situation...not to mention Crazy-Prepared for it.

 Skinship Grope: Quite a few times in the series proper, and Francesca in the end credits.

 Sleep Cute: Quite often involving roommates, the most adorable ones being those involving Sanya/Eila and Yoshika/Lynette.

 Super Strength: More apparent in the OVA, where a fourteen-year-old girl easily one-hands a gun so massive that it requires two grown men to carry it.
 Gertrude can also amplify her strength using her magic to lift and throw objects as massive as a steel girder.
 The Super Strength seems to be an ability inherent in the witches, not given (but probably amplified) by the Striker Units.

-Teeth-Clenched Teamwork: Not all the Witches get along, as shown by Perrine's open antipathy towards Yoshika.
+Teeth-Clenched Teamwork: Not all the Witches get along, as shown by Perrine's initial antipathy towards Yoshika.
 Charlotte and Gertrud in particular really don't like each other, and they are not exactly shy about showing it either.